 One of the questions my examiners asked me was whether I had any advice for a new PhD student with no personal contacts in the field that he or she is investigating but who wishes to do as I did.
 I answered that I would never hesitate to ask experts.
 Some offer help, even when you don’t have a personal connection with the person.

 When I started my postgraduate study, I was not in touch with any local experts.
-But my supervisor encouraged me to find an academic in the field and contact him or her to ask about a situation in a particular location and get in-depth advice.
+But my supervisor encouraged me to find an academic in the field and contact him or her to get in-depth advice.
 I searched, and found a female academic who recently published a book relevant to my topic.
 I emailed her and received a positive reply!

 In my studies, eight doctors and 68 patients gave me support in the end, but it started with zero personal contact at the beginning.
-Without the support, help, guidance and encouragement from others, this piece of work (and this blog) would never exist.
+Without the support, help, guidance and encouragement from others, this piece of work would never exist.